mateenah95/investor_dashboard/README.md

 - Download quarterly reports

 #  Business Assumptions:
-- For purposes of this project, it was assumed that the platform and investor are only using stocks and crypto in their portfolio
+- It was assumed that the platform and investor are only using stocks and crypto in their portfolio (due to lack of detailed industry knowledge about financial instruments).
-- The dashboard is oriented towards the value of the investment rather than the value of the portfolio as the latter required live asset rates from an external API.
+- The dashboard is oriented towards the value of the investment rather than the current market value of the portfolio as the latter required live asset rates from an external API.
+Most of the data depends on transactions stored in the transactions table and some data (e.g. portfolio investment over time) is mocked.
-- For the reports functionality, it was assumed that the PDF reports were to be mocked - i.e. the user can still see all the available reports by year, and download any of the PDFs for the available reports - however, the PDF itself will not contain an actual report, just the year and quarter the report is for.
+- For the reports page/functionality, it was assumed that the PDF reports were to be mocked - i.e. the user can still see all the available reports by year, and download any of the PDFs for the available reports - however, the PDF itself will not contain an actual report, it will just contain the year and quarter the report is for.
+Mock reports were pre-uploaded to S3 buckets from where they will be hosted and served for viewing/downloading.
-- Mock reports were pre-uploaded to S3 buckets from where they will be hosted and served.
+- For the purposes of the project, the investment/portfolio page was built around trnsactions.

 # Frontend Breakdown
 - The frontend app was built in React (HTML, CSS, JS) as per requirements.